spyrostsat/AMSEEAS/README.md

 ___

 AMSEEAS is written using **Python 3.10.6** and the **pip 21.3.1** version.
-All other requirements needed for the successful implementation of the algorithm are listed in the `requirements.txt` file.
+All other requirements needed for the implementation of the algorithm are listed in the `requirements.txt` file.

 ## Installation
 ___